dispatches

 By August 2025, the Baykar company is planning to build a Bayraktar UAV factory in the Kyiv region.
 The project is expected to cost $100 million, with an anticipated output of up to 120 UAVs per year.
 However, Haluk Bayraktar, the company’s CEO, told Reuters that the production starting date will depend on the course of the war.
 This suggests that production may not begin until after hostilities cease to avoid jeopardizing the investment in the event of Russian strikes.

 In the previous sitrep, we reported on the appearance of Russian UAVs capable of evading interceptor drones.
-A recently surfaced video shows one of these UAVs successfully performing several evasive maneuvers until the operator of a Ukrainian interceptor realizes that the Russian drone is vulnerable from below and successfully strikes it from underneath.
+A recently surfaced video shows one of these UAVs successfully performing several evasive maneuvers until the operator of a Ukrainian interceptor realizes that the Russian drone is vulnerable from below and successfully strikes it in the lower hemisphere.

 Events devoted to relations between Russia and North Korea have begun in Russian educational institutions.
 In Khabarovsk, a history teacher spoke to students about Kim Il Sung's memoirs and said that friendship between Moscow and Pyongyang would bring "the collapse of US imperialism" closer.
 In Sergiyev Posad, Moscow region, the Movement of the First [state-led youth movement] and the Russian-Korean Friendship Club celebrated the anniversary of the founding of the Workers' Party of Korea with students of a socio-economic college.
 One of the presentations was titled "Why we are friends with Korea."